 - Quantitative assessment of sustainable energy transitions via energy systems modelling (optimisation, simulation, forecasting)

-- Thermo-economic analysis of heat sector decarbonisation; modelling, technologies, infrastructures, interfaces, pathways
+- Engineering-economic analysis of heat sector decarbonisation; modelling, technologies, infrastructures, interfaces, pathways

-- Investment in microgrids and smart grids under uncertainty (stochastic proramming and game theory)
+- Investment in and operation of micro-grids and smart grids under uncertainty (stochastic programming and game theory)

 - Decentralised energy resources, demand side management, and smart energy networks

-His background includes energy and climate change consultancy, energy trading, government policy impact assessment, and IT development.
-Adam is an author of over 75 scientific contributions, including a number of high impact briefing papers, reports and presentations.
+His background includes energy and climate change consultancy, energy trading, government policy impact assessment, and ICT development.
+Adam is an author of more than 200 scientific contributions, including a number of high impact White Papers.

 Pfenninger S, Hawkes A, Keirstead J, 2014, Energy systems modeling for twenty-first century energy challenges, Renewable & Sustainable Energy Reviews, Vol:33, ISSN:1364-0321, Pages:74-86